ef4203/boiler/README.md

 ### On Windows systems

-**Method 1:** Install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-on-server) an follow the steps described as for linux system.
+**Method 1:** Install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-on-server) and follow the steps described as for linux system.

 **Method 2:** TBA.